Tees Maar Khan (2010 film)

-Tees Maar Khan was released worldwide on 24 December 2010, during Christmas.
-The film was a moderate commercial success at the box office, and is today primarily remembered for Kaif's dance number Sheila Ki Jawani.
+Tees Maar Khan was released worldwide on 24 December 2010, on Christmas Eve.
+The film was a moderate commercial success at the box office, and is today primarily remembered for Kaif's dance number "Sheila Ki Jawani" and Akshaye Khanna's portrayal of superstar Aatish Kapoor, who works with Kumar's Oscar winning director persona.
 The theatrical trailer and title song of the film were released on UTV Motion Pictures' YouTube channel on 4 August 2010 for promotional purposes.
-The trailer was premiered in theatres with Vipul Amrutlal Shah's romantic comedy Action Replayy, also starring Kumar, and Rohit Shetty's action comedy Golmaal 3 on 5 November 2010.
-Featuring music composed by Vishal-Shekhar, the film received mixed reviews.
+The trailer premiered in theatres with Vipul Amrutlal Shah's romantic comedy Action Replayy, also starring Kumar, and Rohit Shetty's action comedy Golmaal 3 on 5 November 2010.
+Featuring music composed by Vishal-Shekhar, with Shirish composing the background score and the title track while also writing it, the film was Khan's only film till date to neither be written by her nor feature her frequent collaborator Shah Rukh Khan.

+Despite having received negative reviews upon release, Tees Maar Khan has achieved cult status as a classic parody film.
+The film is also noted for being the only screen collaboration between Kumar and Akshaye Khanna.